Killer (Alice Cooper album): Live performances

 Killer is the third-most-represented album in Alice Cooper's concert setlists behind Welcome to My Nightmare (1975) and Billion Dollar Babies (1973), accounting for 13.3 percent of the songs he has played live.
 Alongside Welcome to My Nightmare, it is one of only two Alice Cooper albums where every song has been played live, although "Yeah, Yeah, Yeah" has never been played since the end of the supporting Killer Tour, while "You Drive Me Nervous" was not played subsequent to the Killer Tour until 1999, and has never been performed since 2006.
-"Desperado" was performed only once prior to the Trash Tour in 1989, but has been frequently played live since.
+"Desperado" was performed only once prior to the Trash Tour in 1989, but has been frequent since.

 Influence

 John Lydon of the Sex Pistols and Public Image Ltd called Killer the greatest rock album of all time.
 Punk icons Jello Biafra and the Melvins covered the song "Halo of Flies" on their 2005 release Sieg Howdy!.
 Minneapolis rock band Halo of Flies took their name from this song as well.
 Rockabilly musicians Mojo Nixon and Skid Roper covered the song "Be My Lover" on their 1986 release Frenzy.
 Heavy metal band Iced Earth covered the song "Dead Babies" for their 2002 release Tribute to the Gods.
 Guns N' Roses (featuring Alice Cooper) covered the song "Under My Wheels" on the soundtrack of The Decline of Western Civilization Part II: The Metal Years (1988).
+Manic Street Preachers covered "Under My Wheels" in 1992.